invariants-cc/.github/profile/README.md

 # .github
 # invariants.cc

-*Notes on building infrastructure-grade systems — with AI as both a tool and a material.*
+*Notes on building infrastructure-grade systems — with AI as both a tool and a component.*

 This organization hosts the companion code for [invariants.cc](https://invariants.cc).